tOOlmaRR/pubsub_challenge/pubsub/README.md

 1. Feel free to test out the Subscribe and Publish endpoints using Postman or some other utility.
 I have shared a small Postman collection at the following URL: https://www.postman.com/collections/676b9f44ac22b9a9bc3c.
 If you have Postman installed, you can import this collection via this URL.

+1. Try running all automated tests that have been created for this application by running the following command:
+    ```
+    php artisan test
+    ```

 ## Features